ampel360/Robbbo-T/README.md

 *   **🇬🇧 We produce open-source technical documentation to inspire the designs of today and tomorrow.**
     **Engineering with purpose.
 Shared knowledge.
 Federated innovation.**

-> “Knowledge shared is future engineered.” – Amedeo Pelliccia
+> "Knowledge shared is future engineered." – Amedeo Pelliccia

 ### 0.3 Documentation Architecture